-We strongly recommend you refer to all the resources you have available, from your ICSA results, to your learning plan and the results of the WBA and discuss with your medical educator to make an informed decision.
+We strongly recommend you refer to all the resources you have available (eg your ICSA results, learning plan and the results of the WBA) and discuss with your medical educator to make an informed decision.

 Once a decision has been made, you will need to communicate this in writing by filling out the 'Program confirmation form' on the PEP portal.
+The form needs to be submitted at the latest by 20 business days after the start of Term 2.